juannaee/Processo-RPA-com-planilha-2-BluePrism/README.md

 add the direction where your files should be saved.

 Example: "\\ARAUJO\Users\Carlos Araujo\Desktop\New Folder\Sheet"&[enumeration].

-The addition of &[enumeration] is done directly in the stage
+The addition of &[enumeration] is done directly in the stage.

 Note: the “&[enumeration] “ is concatenation to perform the numbering of the files.

 remember to adjust the directory where the spreadsheet is located.